torch2424/as-bind/README.md

 Eventually for the most performant option, we would want to do some JavaScript code generation in the AssemblyScript compiler itself, as part of an `as-bindgen` project for the most performant data passing.

 In the future, these types of high-level data passing tools will not be needed for WebAssembly toolchains, once the [WebAssembly Inteface Types proposal](https://github.com/WebAssembly/interface-types/blob/master/proposals/interface-types/Explainer.md) lands, and this functionality is handled by the runtime / toolchain.

+## Production

+`as-bind` works by abstracting away using the [AssemblyScript Loader](https://www.assemblyscript.org/loader.html).
+For passing values into your AssemblyScript, it uses the Loader on your half to allocate memory, and then passes the pointer to the allocated memory.
+However, to pass a value back from AssemblyScript to JavaScript, AsBind will iterate through all the supported types until it finds a match (or doesn't in which case it just returns the number).
+However, returning a value _can sometimes_ conflict with something in AssemblyScript memory, as discovered in [#50](https://github.com/torch2424/as-bind/issues/50).

+Thus, for production usage we highly reccomend that you set the [`returnType` property on your bound export functions](#exports) to ensure that this conflict does not happen. 😄

 ## Projects using as-bind